Tibet Travel FAQ

-The Tibetan Plateau has been opened to foreign visitors since 1980, due to such difficult transportation conditions, this vast area has poorly developed tourist infrastructure, as well as others supplies, however, it is this untouched quality that adds charm and mystery to this Himalayan Kingdom in many ways.
+The Tibetan Plateau has been opened to foreign visitors since 1980.
+Due to the difficult transportation conditions, this vast area has poorly developed tourist infrastructure, as well as other supplies.
+However, it is the untouched quality that adds charm and mystery to this Himalayan Kingdom.

-Our tours have included the most attractive and spectacular monasteries, scenic sites and we work hard to minimize all hassles and uncertainties.
-Every tour offers fantastic perspectives of the vast land of the Tibetan Plateau and to witness amazing ecological contrasts.
+Our tours have included the most attractive and spectacular monasteries, scenic sites.
+We work hard to minimize the hassle and uncertainty of traveling to such an area.
+Every tour offers fantastic perspectives of the vast land of the Tibetan Plateau and see the amazing ecological contrasts.

-Our tour itineraries are an insight to your travel adventure, we aim to include as many experiences as possible from photography opportunities to culture sightseeing.
-Most of the activities let us get close to the minority tribes of Tibet, as well as Miao people and Bai people of China.
+Our tour itineraries are made to satiate your travel appetite as we aim to include as many experiences as possible from photography opportunities to cultural sightseeing.
+Most of the activities let us interact with the minority tribes in Tibet, including the Miao and Bai people of China.

 What is involved in the Trekking Tours and how are they organized?

-Treks are camping based where you are fully support and accommodated in tents.
-A full support crew provides you with toilet facilities and all your meals.
-Tibetan Trekking will organized all of the facilities you will need.
-We provide you with extensive advice about what equipment to take and what to expect.
-The support team is fun and there is generally a couple of nights experiencing the local songs and dances of Nepal, when the porters and crew are in the mood!
+Treks are camping based where you are fully supported and accommodated in tents.
+A full support crew provides you with toilet facilities and all meals.
+Tibetan Trekking will have on hand all of the things you will need on your trek.
+We provide you with extensive advice on the equipment to take with you and what to expect.
+The support team is fun and there is generally a couple of nights where you can experience the local songs and dances in Nepal, when porters and the crew are in the mood.

-Trekking grades are indicated for each trekking tour to assist travelors in selecting appropriate treks for there sense of adventure and fitness levels.
+Trekking grades are indicated for each trekking tour to assist travelers in selecting appropriate treks for their level of adventure and fitness.
 They are as follows: Easy, Moderate, Moderate to Strenuous, Strenuous, and Very Strenuous.

-Easy: A trek with an easy grade is suitable for all levels of fitness and age groups.
-It’s ideal for couples traveling with young children.
-The trails will be easy without any excessive long up hills or step gradients.
+A trek with an easy grade is suitable for all levels of fitness and age groups.
+It’s ideal for couples traveling with children.
+The trails will be easy without excessive long hills or steep gradients.
 An easy trek is normally at lower altitudes and in milder weather so less equipment is used.
-These treks are normally within easy access of roads and main towns in case of emergency.
-On an easy trek a days walking is rarely more than 5 hours.
-Easy treks are normally short covering 1 to five days.
+These treks are normally within easy access of roads and main towns in case of an emergency.
+On an easy trek a day walking is rarely more than 5 hours.
+Easy treks are normally short lasting from one to five days.

-Moderate: A moderate trek will include some longer climbing or greater distances to be covered during the day.
-The trails may include some steep rocky stair cases or scrambling through close forests.
-These treks require a basic level of fitness and can also be suitable for families with children of aged people.
+A moderate trek will include longer climbing and greater distances covered during the day.
+The trails may include steep rocky stair cases or scrambling through closed forests.
+These treks require a basic level of fitness and can also be suitable for families with children of an older age.

-Moderate to Strenuous: A moderate to strenuous trek requires a medium level of fitness.
+A moderate to strenuous trek requires a medium level of fitness.
 During these treks you will be required to walk up to 6 hours or more in one day.
 The trails will not always be clear and may at times be narrow and steep.
-You will be at times high in altitude so should be prepared for colder conditions and occasional snow.
-Moderate to strenuous treks are normally in well facilitated areas but at times you should be prepared for minimal facilities and amenities, esp. if it is a camping trek.
-And you will be more isolated from major roads and towns.
+You will at times be high in altitude so you should prepare for colder conditions and occasional snow.
+Moderate to strenuous treks are normally in well facilitated areas but at times you should be prepare for minimal facilities and amenities, especially if it is a camping trek.
+Also, you will be more isolated from major roads and towns.

-A strenuous trek requires a high level of fitness and some basic mountain trekking experience will benefit you.
-You should expect the trails to be steep and narrow in some places.
-It may involve some scrambling over rocks or through tree roots.
-It will involve extended periods of uphill and down hill trekking.
-A strenuous graded trek usually means you will be trekking up to higher altitudes; there fore you should be prepared for walking in snow and extreme weather conditions.
+A strenuous trek requires a high level of fitness and some basic mountain trekking experience will be of benefit to you.
+You should expect the trails to be steep and narrow in some areas.
+It may involve scrambling over rocks or through tree roots.
+It will involve extended periods of up and down hill trekking.
+A strenuous graded trek usually means you will be trekking up to higher altitudes so you should be prepared for walking in snow and extreme weather conditions.
 On some days you may be required to walk extended periods of time due to the remoteness of villages and suitable camping sites.
 Amenities and facilities will be less and you will be further away from main roads and towns.

-Tibet has an average altitude of about 4000m.
-Therefore, it is important to take precautions before you arrive in Tibet as well as on the rest of the trip.
-When entering the Tibetan Plateau, participants may feel altitude symptoms including headache, nausea, and lack of appetite.
+Tibet has an average altitude of about 4,000 meters.
+Therefore, it is important to take precautions before arriving in Tibet as well as on the rest of their trip.
+When entering the Tibetan Plateau, participants may feel altitude symptoms including headaches, nausea, and lack of appetite.
 This may last for a few hours to a couple of days depending on the individual.

 - You may lose your appetite, but force yourself to eat as much as you can.